gelsogrove/shopME/finalproject-AG/PRD.md

 - API communication protected via JWT tokens.
 - Intuitive dashboard with 2FA authentication.
 - Seamless integration between n8n and exposed APIs.
+- Anti-abuse protection system that automatically blocks users sending more than 8 messages per minute.

+### Anti-Abuse System

+To prevent system abuse and ensure fair resource allocation, the platform implements an automated rate-limiting mechanism:

+- If a user sends more than 8 messages within a 60-second window, their profile status is automatically changed to "blocked"
+- The system responds with a message: "Your number has been blocked due to improper use.
+Please contact the administrator to unblock it."
+- Administrators can view blocked users in the dashboard and manually unblock legitimate users
+- The system maintains logs of blocking events for security analysis

+This mechanism protects against spam attacks, prevents AI resource waste, and ensures a smooth experience for all legitimate users.
+Rate limits are configurable by workspace administrators to accommodate different business needs and usage patterns.

 ## 6. Key Features